top of page

 The solution

-An 'collectable' interactive label design in which guests can select, enlarge and learn more
+A 'collectable' interactive label design in which guests can select, enlarge and learn more about an object

 UX methods